-I heard that some research questions the connection between sodium and health problems, suggesting that sodium isn’t so bad after all.
-What’s up with that?
+Is it true that some research questions the connection between sodium and health problems, suggesting that sodium isn’t so bad?

-Some newer research questions the link between sodium consumption and health problems, but as the American Heart Association reiterated previously, the connection is well-established and Americans should still be cutting back on salt.
+Some newer research questions the link between sodium consumption and health problems, but the connection is well-established and Americans should still be cutting back on salt.
 The newer research adds to a larger discussion that has evolved over the last few years about appropriate levels of salt intake and its impact.